Corvette C3 - Matching numbers

 Also, certain standard equipment without extra charges, such as the engine type has its own RPO codes.
 The RPO codes are year-specific, so you have to check which Corvette year model it is.

-You can see the C3 Corvette RPO codes by model year on the main page.
+You can see the C3 Corvette RPO codes by model year on the decoder page.

 - Mako Shark II